We may earn affiliate commissions for the recommended products. Learn more.

 Free trial:Yes

-Mixpanel helps over 20,000 businesses globally make data-driven decisions with its product analysis toolset.
-This data analytics tool gives you insights into user behavior for companies to drive engagement.
+Mixpanel's toolset helps over 20,000 businesses globally make data-driven decisions.
+This data analytics tool gives you valuable insights into user behavior to drive engagement.

 Primary purpose and niche

-Mixpanel is great for product teams, marketers, and data analysts.
-It’s ideal for industries like SaaS, eCommerce, and media and entertainment.
-Businesses use it to look at user actions, optimize digital products, and track KPIs.
+Mixpanel is great for product teams, marketers, and data-driven companies in the SaaS, eCommerce, media, and entertainment fields.
+Businesses use it to look at user actions, optimize digital products, and track key performance indicators (KPIs).

 Key features

-Also, its customizable dashboards let teams visualize important metrics like retention, conversion, and funnel performance.
-Furthermore, features like Lexicon Data Dictionaries ensure data quality and organization.
+Its behavioral cohorts help segment users based on actions, and its customizable dashboards let teams visualize important metrics like retention, conversion, and funnel performance.
+Furthermore, features like Lexicon Data Dictionaries allow you to clean, manage, and understand data.

 3. Moz – best beginner-friendly SEO tool